Courses in Anthropology

 A ANT 338/338Z Archaeological Field Research (6)

 Directed archaeological excavation of selected sites, including experience in site location, mapping, excavation, preservation, analysis, classification, and interpretation.
-Only one version of A ANT 338 may be taken for credit.
+May be repeated for credit.
 Prerequisite(s): A ANT 335 or permission of instructor.

 A ANT 339 Archaeological Lab Techniques (3)